 - Less suitable for SaaS or B2B companies

-- Best value comes from retail-focused use cases
+- Best value comes from retail-focused use cases with large product catalogs

 Best fit

-- Sell products online
+- Sell products online with a wide SKU range

-- Need website personalization and messaging together
+- Need website personalization and messaging coordinated together

 7. RingCX: Best AI-Powered Customer Service Platform